• Skip to primary navigation

 How To Make Tabouli Salad

-dry bulgar wheat in a bowl
+bulgar wheat in a bowl.

-water added to the bulgar wheat in a bowl
+soaked bulgar wheat in a bowl.

 Hint: Don't wash the Italian parsley until it's chopped.

-Cut the bottom portion of the parsley bunch to remove most of the stems.
 Finely chop the bunches of parsley using a sharp knife, almost like shredding a head of cabbage.

 Add the chopped parsley to a strainer that fits inside a large bowl.
 Once the parsley is all chopped, fill the bowl and strainer with water.
 Drain.
 Repeat until the water runs clear.
 Keep the parsley in the strainer until the excess water has drained completely.

+Wash the green onion prior to chopping.
+Finely chop the green onions.
+Add the green onions to the washed and drained parsley.
 Wash the fresh mint leaves (if using).
 Remove the leaves from the stem.
 Finely chop the mint leaves.
 Add to the chopped parsley leaves.

 Finely dice the tomatoes.
 Cut the tomato in half.
 Place the flat side down on the cutting board.
 Moving parallel to the cutting board, slice 2 to 3 layers about ¼" thick.
 Then, slice the tomato in ¼" strips longways.
 Finally, rotate the tomato and chop it into ¼" cubes.
 The tomato should be cut in 3 directions for the smallest diced size.

 Add the tomatoes to the chopped parsley and chopped green onions.

-adding the Roma tomatoes to the chopped green onions and parsley

-Add the soaked bulgar wheat to the chopped parsley, chopped green onions, and chopped tomatoes.
-Squeeze the lemons separating the seeds from the lemon juice.
+Add the soaked bulgar wheat to the chopped parsley, green onions, and tomatoes.

 mixed tabouli in a bowl